 Employees of Marshall University are entitled to Workmen's Compensation Benefits in case of injury or death while on the job.
-An injury or fatality on the job shall be reported by the supervisor immediately to the Office of the Director of Employee Benefits.
-Questions or information concerning the Workmen's Compensation Program will be provided by the Director of Employee Benefits.
+An injury or fatality on the job shall be reported by the supervisor immediately to the Office of the Director of Personnel.
+Information concerning the Workmen's Compensation Program will be provided by the Director of Personnel.